akkartik/teliva/sandboxing/README.md

 ## Bottom up

 * `includes`: all `#include`s throughout the codebase.
-I assume that C the language itself can't have any side effects that impact other programs on the computer.
+I assume that C the language itself can't invoke any syscalls without at least triggering warnings from the compiler.
   ```
   cd src
   grep '#include' * */* > ../sandboxing/includes